 If you’re looking for a picture-perfect Eyre Peninsula beach, Greenly Beach is just that.
 The stunning shoreline is dotted with rock pools that are a gorgeous spot to swim.
-The pools are 1 hour away from Port Lincoln in Coulta so plan for a day trip.
-And if you’re keen to surf, the area gets 1 meter waves on average.
+The pools are 1 hour away from Port Lincoln in Coulta, so plan for a day trip.
+And if you’re keen to surf, the area gets 1-metre waves on average.

 The Leo Cummings Monument is like a taste of the 12 Apostles on the Great Ocean Road.
 Located in Kiana, 1 hour north of Port Lincoln, the site boasts amazing views of rugged cliffs and open ocean.
 It’s not to be missed!

-Australian Coastal Safaris offers one, two, or multi-day tours highlighting some of the top Port Lincoln activities.
+Australian Coastal Safaris offers one, two, or multi-day Port Lincoln tours highlighting some of the top Port Lincoln activities.
 Experience swimming with sea lions, reeling in fish, or a day of hand-picked seafood indulgence.